Kyle-Ross/multiversion-backup/README.md

 I made this since I was frustrated with syncing behaviours of services like OneDrive, which when used to sync files that were actively in use, would cause lag and other issues.

-This method side steps the issues by allowing me to schedule when I copy certain folders to OneDrive, giving me incremental multi-version backup and synchronisation through the service without distributively trying to synchronise files that are always changing like game saves and settings.
+This method side steps the issue by allowing me to schedule when I copy certain folders to OneDrive, giving me incremental multi-version backup and synchronisation without OneDrive disruptively trying to synchronise files that are always changing like game saves and settings.

 ## How-To Use